USS OHIO SSGN 726

 January 17, 2014 Capt.
 Michael D. Lewis relieved Capt.
 Rodney A. Mills as CO of SSGN 726 (Gold) during a change-of-command ceremony at the Naval Undersea Warfare Museum in Keyport, Wash.

 March 29, The Ohio recently arrived in Naval Base Point Loma in San Diego, Calif., for emergent repairs.?

 July 7, Capt.
 Broderick V. Berkhout relieved Capt.
 George P. Norman as CO of the USS Ohio (Blue) during a change-of-command ceremony at the Naval Base Kitsap-Bangor's Deterrent Park.

-June 26, 2015 USS Ohio returned to Bangor after a 12-month Major Maintenance Period (MMP) at the Puget Sound Naval Shipyard in Bremerton, Wash.
+June 26, 2015 USS Ohio moored at Ammunition Pier, Naval Magazine Indian Island in Port Townsend, Wash., for ammo onload following a 12-month Major Maintenance Period (MMP) at the Puget Sound Naval Shipyard in Bremerton, Wash.

 August 1?, USS Ohio (Blue) departed Naval Base Kitsap-Bangor for its fifth western Pacific patrol as a guided-missile submarine.

 August 29, SSGN 726 pulled into Pearl Harbor, Hawaii, for a routine port call.

 November 14, The Ohio moored outboard the USS Emory S. Land at Sepanggar Naval Base in Kota Kinabalu, Malaysia, for a four-day Fleet Maintenance Availability (FMAV).

 December 1, USS Ohio (Blue) recently moored at Bravo Wharf in Apra Harbor, Guam, for its voyage repair and a crew swap period.